Light bulb FAQs

 What's happened to traditional light bulbs?

-Find out which light bulbs are worth your money with our Best Buy light bulbs reviews.
+Find out which energy-saving light bulbs are worth buying - head straight to our Best Buy light bulbs.

 What are the different types of light bulbs I can buy?

 There are three types of energy-saving light bulb:

 For more details about which you should buy, visit our guide to how to buy the best light bulb.

 Will using energy-saving light bulbs save me money?

 Replacing just one 60W incandescent with a CFL bulb (the most common style of energy-saving light bulb) can reduce your electricity bill by around £7 a year, so replacing 10 light bulbs with energy-savers could save you £70 a year.
 LED bulbs are even more efficient than CFLs and save almost £7.50 per bulb per year.

 LEDs usually cost more to buy initially but have incredibly long life expectancies, so you may not need to replace them for up to 30 years.
 Halogen bulbs are the least efficient, so you’re unlikely to notice any reduction in your energy bill.